 - Find out who on the council is likely to vote on the resolution, and who needs to be persuaded by their constituents. - Email us a breakdown of this list and we will work together with you to generate an action alert and phone script to share with Medicare for All supporters in your town through the listservs of our national and state partners.
-Action ideas include: - Petitions in support of The Medicare for All Act of 2019 - Contact information for council members on the fence and a phone/email script - Directions on how to submit a public comment online or by phone, or how to sign up to speak at the hearing www.medicare4allresolutions.org
+Action ideas include:

-- We'll help you to craft a press release in advance of the vote to send to local press the moment the resolution is passed.
+- Petitions in support of CalCare and Medicare for All - Contact information for council members on the fence and a phone/email script - Directions on how to submit a public comment online or by phone, or how to sign up to speak at the hearing - Information on how to watch the meeting, with a link to a facebook event or council website - We'll help you to craft a press release in advance of the vote to send to local press the moment the resolution is passed.